Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 The wearer of this armour gains these benefits:

-- The wearer's Speed increases by 5 feet.
+***Speed Increase.*** The wearer's Speed increases by 5 feet.

-- The armour includes gauntlets, each of which is a magic melee weapon that can be wielded only when the hand is holding nothing.
-The wearer is proficient with the gauntlets, and each one deals 1d8 force damage on a hit and has the thrown property, with a normal range of 20 feet and a long range of 60 feet.
-When thrown, the gauntlet detaches and flies at the attack's target, then immediately returns to the wearer and reattaches.
+***Power Gauntlet.*** The armour includes gauntlets, each of which is a melee weapon that can be wielded only when the hand is holding nothing.
+The wearer is proficient with the gauntlets.
+The Gauntlets has the following properties.

+:   **Weapon Category**: Simple Melee
+:   **Damage on a Hit**: 1d8 :dmg-force: Force plus the ability modifier used for the attack roll
+:   **Properties:** :weapon-prop-thrown: Thrown (20/60); the gauntlet detaches and flies at the attack's target, then immediately returns to the wearer and reattaches
+:   **Mastery:** Push (you can use this property, and it doesn't count against the number of properties you can use with Weapon Mastery)

-- The armour can't be removed against the wearer's will.
+***Second Skin.*** The armour can't be removed against the wearer's will.

-- If the wearer is missing any limbs, the armour replaces those limbs—hands, arms, feet, legs, or similar appendages.
+***Prosthesis.*** If the wearer is missing any limbs, the armour replaces those limbs—hands, arms, feet, legs, or similar appendages.
 The replacements function identically to the body parts they replace.

 ---